voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.md

 1. Edit the `values.yaml` file
 1. Deploy FiftyOne Teams with `helm install`
     1. For a new installation
+        1. Create a new namespace and set the current namespace for your kubectl context

+           ```shell
+           kubectl create namespace your-namespace-here
+           kubectl config set-context --current --namespace your-namespace-here
+           ```

         1. If you are using the Voxel51 DockerHub registry to install your container images, use the Voxel51-provided DockerHub credentials to create an Image Pull Secret, and uncomment the `imagePullSecrets`